Working in Spain

 If you're an expat looking for work in Spain, there are lots of ways you can seek a position.

-The internet will most likely be your first port of call and a constant companion.
+The Internet will likely be your first port of call and a constant companion.
 There is a good selection of online job portals (such as Infojobs, LinkedIn, Monster and Talent Search People) and online newspapers with their classified ads sections.
 Among the notable national newspapers to check out are El Pais and El Mundo.

 Networking is also a great way to find a job in Spain.
 Tell friends and acquaintances about your situation and attend professional meetups.
 Many jobs aren't advertised at all and are filled through word of mouth and connections.

 Don't underestimate the value of cold calling.
 Send unsolicited applications to companies and follow up a few days later with a phone call.
-Visit job agencies in person and discuss the sort of job you're after and your qualifications.
+Visit job agencies in person and discuss the type of job you're after and your qualifications.

 Your job search in Spain can easily take several months, so it's best to start while still in your home country.
-Most opportunities are to be found in the major cities where the job markets are highly competitive with large numbers of jobseekers.
+Most opportunities are to be found in the major cities where the job markets are highly competitive with large numbers of job seekers.

 Submitting your CV in Spain

 Make sure your CV and cover letter are in perfect Spanish.
-If you do not have a strong command of the language, it will be worth your while paying a native speaker or CV consultant to do it for you or at the very least, check everything.
+If you do not have a strong command of the language, it will be worth your while paying a native speaker or CV consultant to do it for you or, at the very least, check everything.

 Applying for jobs in Spain

 Take advantage of all the avenues open to you to help you find your next job.
 When you are in Spain, visit your nearest "Oficina de Empleo" (employment agency).
-Not only for their job listings but also to pick up employment search tips and to get help with paperwork such as how to obtain social security benefits.
+Not only for their job listings but also to pick up employment search tips and to get help with paperwork, such as how to obtain social security benefits.

 Good to know: